Men’s Groups

 Utica, NY

-1st Saturday of the month 8 am Mass then breakfast
+1st Saturday of the month 8 AM Mass at St John the Evangelist Church in New Hartford, then breakfast

 Diocese of Rochester Men’s Groups